17seannnn/matchings-from-text/README.md

 ### Params

 -h, --help      = show help <br>
--q, --quiet     = show matches without line and position <br>
+-q, --quiet     = show matchings without line and position <br>
 -c, --any-cases = do not care about lowercase or uppercase <br>
 -qc, -cq        = --quiet and --any-cases in one param <br>
 -f, --file      = declare files to search <br>